dataunions/dataunions/packages/client/README.md

 #### Admin Functions

-Admin functions require the native token of the chain you deployed on.
-To get those token you can reach out on the [Data Union Discord](https://discord.gg/AY7kDBEtkr).
+Executing the admin functions generate transactions and as such require having enough of the native token to pay the gas on the chain you deployed on.
+To get some native token, you can reach out on the [Data Union Discord](https://discord.gg/AY7kDBEtkr).
 We can send you some to get started.
-Transactions usually cost a fraction of a cent.
+Transactions usually cost a fraction of a cent in Polygon, and Gnosis has historically been especially cheap.

 Adding members using admin functions is not at feature parity with the member function `join`.
-The newly added member will not be granted publish permissions to the streams inside the Data Union.
+The newly added member will not automatically be granted publish permissions to the streams inside the Data Union.
 This will need to be done manually using the StreamrClient, see `StreamrClient.grantPermissions()`.
 Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `StreamrClient.revokePermissions()`.
+This is because the member function `join` relies on DU DAO hosted infrastructure, while the admin functions are completely self-sufficient (in fact, the DU DAO hosted server uses these very admin functions :).

 Adding members (joinPart agent only read more [here](https://docs.dataunions.org/main-concepts/roles-and-responsibilities/joinpart-agents)):
 ```js